-To explore this further, we will form groups of 4 (or 5) students.
+To explore this further, we will form groups of 8 (or 9) students.
 Each group will be

-- 1. assigned one of the debating topics - 2. assigned one of the two opposing views - distribute task in the group.
-Either all or at least several of the members investigate the literature on the issues and (historial, scientific) background of the topic and the various viewpoints. - 4. one of the members will take charge of presenting the case at the beginning of the debate.
-If necessary, pptx/pdf slides are allowed, as well as a written text/report. - 5. one of the members will be responsible for the final plea. - 6. all members are expected to participate in the debate.
+- 1. assigned one of the debating topics - 2. assigned one of the two opposing views - 3. distribute task in the group.
+Either all or at least several of the members investigate the literature on the issues and (historial, scientific) background of the topic and the various viewpoints. - 4. prepare a report/document of 5-8 pages in which the arguments are clearly set out and discussed, including literature references. - 5. one of the members will take charge of presenting the case at the beginning of the debate.
+If necessary, pptx/pdf slides are allowed, as well as a written text/report. - 6. one of the members will be responsible for the final plea. - 7. all members are expected to participate in the debate.